New CVEs in OpenPrinting CUPS Software

 Details of the leak

-In a leak on BreachForums from September 24, the following GitHub advisory posts relating to the vulnerabilities were shared but are still private.
+In a leak on BreachForums from September 24, the following GitHub advisory posts relating to the vulnerabilities were shared.

 The leak also suggested the criticality of the vulnerabilities is extremely high.
 With evilsocket responsible for the research, we concluded that the leak is credible, and the above links do point to the still-private advisories.